aws-powertools/powertools-lambda-typescript/docs/features/metrics.md

 When Lambda multi-concurrency is enabled (`AWS_LAMBDA_MAX_CONCURRENCY` is set), Metrics (and related buffered state such as dimensions/metadata) automatically uses [`@aws/lambda-invoke-store`](https://www.npmjs.com/package/@aws/lambda-invoke-store) for **per-invocation isolation**.
 No application code changes are required; Powertools selects the store at runtime.

 Outside that Lambda multi-concurrency context Metrics uses an in-memory store by default.
-That applies to standard Lambda functions, local runs and unit tests.
+This applies to Lambda on-demand functions, local runs, and unit tests.
 Buffered metrics are still flushed as EMF to stdout when you flush (middleware/decorator/`logMetrics`), so asserting emitted metrics locally works the same way.

 ### Asserting metrics in unit tests